sherryrich/core-yoga/README.md

 ### Home Page

 The homepage will be a landing page for the user and give them the warm welcome feeling and inviting them to join the studio.
-The landing includes a large full with photograph to show the user that this site relates to Yoga.
+The landing includes a large full width photograph to show the user that this site relates to Yoga.

-This section introduces the user with an eye catching animation to grab their attention.
+This section introduces the user with an eye-catching animation to grab their attention.

 ### Benefits of Core Yoga
 3 sections advising the user to read the benefits of Yoga to their health.